 Cash and cash equivalents consist of cash and highly liquid investments with original maturities of three months or less at the date of purchase.
 The carrying amounts approximate fair value due to the short maturities of these investments.
-Cash and cash equivalents include cash in readily available checking and money market funds, as well as certificates of deposit.
+Cash and cash equivalents include cash in readily available checking and money market funds, as well as U.S. treasury securities.